 Hotel perks include a rooftop swimming pool with excellent views of the city and fantastic sunsets.
 There’s also complimentary breakfast and happy hour.
 Take a room on the west side for the views of the San Fernando Cathedral and sunsets.

 The Drury Plaza invested in the Riverwalk extension, making it possible to access the Riverwalk from the lower level of the hotel.
 This is the perfect home base from which to explore San Antonio.
-Walk outside, cross the river, and just on the other side is a peaceful water garden shaded by oak trees.
+Walk outside, cross the river, and just on the other side is a peaceful water garden with shady oak trees.
 Walk up the steps and you’re in Main Plaza, the oldest part of the city.

 Hotel Emma